What is travel insurance?

 Your cover should also include the cost of getting you home.
 'Missed departure' will cover you if you miss your flight/ferry due to public transport failure or an unexpected delay.

 Personal belongings and money

 Cover you'll need: £1,500

 Travel insurance normally covers you up to a certain limit for lost or stolen baggage and belongings.
 As well as an overall limit for lost and stolen belongings, most travel insurance policies will limit what you can claim for single items and all valuable items.
 The maximum that most companies will pay out is between £200 and £500 per item, so be sure to bear this in mind when packing for your holiday.

 You may want to top up your home contents insurance for possessions away from home if you're taking expensive gadgets, such as smartphones and tablets, watches or jewellery away with you.

-Travel insurance policies also tend to limit the amount you can claim for lost and stolen cash, and travellers cheques.
-Often the maximum is between £200 and £500, so check the terms and conditions of your policy and refrain from carrying too much currency around with you.
+Travel insurance policies also tend to limit the amount you can claim for lost and stolen cash, and travellers' cheques.
+Often the maximum is between £200 and £500, so check the terms and conditions of your policy and don't carry too much currency around with you.